PhD in Political Science

 Research focus: climate change politics and policy, climate change and human mobility

 During her research stay in Germany, she established contact with experts in her academic field.
 The following year she received a scholarship from the German Academic Exchange Service for her PhD at the University of Hamburg, where she defended her thesis on the topic of international policymaking around the climate change and migration nexus in January 2017.

-2016 Visiting Scholar at the Institute for Hazard, Risk and Resilience, Durham University, United Kingdom
+2016 Visiting Scholar at the Institute for Hazard, Risk and Resilience, Durham University, UK

 CV as submitted for the Green Talents award (2012):